-- The teacher awarding the de-merit should (where appropriate): - Have given the pupil advance warning that said pupil is close to being awarded a demerit.
-This is to allow the pupil an opportunity to change their behaviour or make good whatever the staff member has given the warning for. - Inform the pupil there and then if it is a behavioural issue that they are receiving a demerit and why that is the case. - If awarding the de-merit for an academic reason write the de-merit on the pupils piece of work so that the pupil is aware of it the next time they open up their book. - The new 'isams' system means that any pupil who receives a straight de-merit results in the Deputy Head Pastoral and the respective form tutor receiving e mail notification straight away.
-The form tutor should then speak with the pupil about the situation. - A De-merit carries a 20 minute 'reflection period or community service' to take place either in morning break or after lunch to be supervised by the Deputy-Head Pastoral or another member of the SLT.
+- The teacher giving the de-merit should (where appropriate): - Have given the pupil advance warning that said pupil is close to being awarded a de-merit.
+This is to allow the pupil an opportunity to change their behaviour or make good whatever the staff member has given the warning for. - Inform the pupil there and then if it is a behavioural issue that they are receiving a de-merit and why that is the case. - If awarding the de-merit for an academic reason, write the de-merit on the pupils piece of work so that the pupil is aware of it the next time they open up their book. - The school information management system (ISAMS) means any pupil receiving a de-merit results in the Deputy Head Pastoral and the respective form tutor receiving a notification, prompting a conversation with the pupil about the situation. - A de-merit carries a 20 minute 'reflection period or community service' to take place either in morning break or after lunch to be supervised by the Deputy-Head Pastoral or another member of the SLT.

-Note: Parents don't currently receive notifications from isams regarding strikes and de-merits however, some parents have asked for this.
+Note: Parents don't currently receive notifications from ISAMS regarding strikes and de-merits however, some parents have asked for this.